Materials-Data-Science-and-Informatics/dirschema/README.md

 Run `pytest` before merging your changes to make sure you did not break anything.

-To generate documentation, run `pdoc --html -o docs python_app_template`.
+To generate documentation, run `pdoc -o docs dirschema`.

 To check coverage, use `pytest --cov`.